himanshupapola/ForzaDash/README.md

 If you want to work along with me on project or have some really good ideas on this @boring_coder Telegram

+😒 Next idea: Integrating OpenTrack-like tracking features into this, so I don’t have to open OpenTrack every time.

 ## Demo

 https://github.com/user-attachments/assets/06b40da0-ab47-4fc6-8be9-ff057543def3